Stock events for Target Hospitality Corp. (TH)

 Overview of Target Hospitality Corp.’s business

-Target Hospitality Corp. is a specialty rental and hospitality services company operating across North America, providing workforce lodging and support services.
-It offers a vertically integrated suite of services, including accommodation units, catering, maintenance, and community management.
-The company operates through two segments: Hospitality & Facilities Services - South (HFS-South), serving the natural resources industry in Texas and New Mexico, and Government, catering to customers with government contracts, mainly in Texas.
+Target Hospitality Corp. is a specialty rental and hospitality services company operating primarily in North America.
+It offers comprehensive solutions, including accommodation, catering, and community management, to sectors like government, energy, natural resources, and data center infrastructure.
+The company operates through three segments: Hospitality & Facilities Services – South (HFS-South), Workforce Hospitality Solutions (WHS), and Government.

 TH’s Geographic footprint